dascentral/dotfiles/README.md

 ## Command-Line Configurations

 While I have automated many of my macOS system configurations via the `.macos` file, I still have a number of manual modifications that I make following setup of a new machine.
 My goal is always to limit the amount of manual work.
-This article helped me understand how to do so:
+This article helped me understand how to automate application settings:

 [https://pawelgrzybek.com/change-macos-user-preferences-via-command-line/](https://pawelgrzybek.com/change-macos-user-preferences-via-command-line/)